sphinx-doc/sphinx-intl/doc/quickstart.rst

 QuickStart for sphinx translation
 ===================================

-This section describe to translate with Sphinx_ and `sphinx-intl` command.
+This section describe how to translate with Sphinx_ and `sphinx-intl` command.

 1. Create your document by using Sphinx.